redpig-zhu/TF-JointMAE/README.md

 # TF-JointMAE
-TF-JointMAE: A Multimodal EEG Self-Supervised Learning Framework for Three-Class Classification of Cognitive States.
+TF-JointMAE: A Multimodal EEG Self-Supervised Learning Framework for Three-Class Classification of Normal, MCI, and Dementia Cognitive States